andrex-naranjas/higgsbsm-fw/README.md

-## Bestest little Higgs and Machine learning framework
+## Bestest little Higgs and Machine Learning framework

 Code to simulate Higgs physics beyond the standard model with Pythia8